-There have been an estimated 79,000 manufacturing employees suffering from a new or aggravated illness or disease they attribute to their workplace environment.
-There is also a high rate of asbestos exposure cases with numbers second only to construction.
+There have been an estimated 79,000 manufacturing employees suffering from a new or aggravated illness they attribute to their workplace environment.
+There is also a high rate of asbestos exposure cases, with numbers second only to construction.
 In the same year, there was 61,000 employees sustaining injuries from accidents that weren’t life-threatening.
 During that time, 26 manufacturing staff died, mostly from falling from a height, making contact with machines or being hit by falling/moving objects.
 We have years of experience successfully claiming compensation for employees in manufacturing.

-Regardless of what manufacturing job you have – or how you’ve suffered – speak to our team if the problem is a result of your employer or workplace.
+Regardless of what manufacturing job you have — or how you’ve suffered — speak to our team if the problem is a result of your employer or workplace.
 We can help you build a case for compensation on a no win, no fee* basis.
-Our team is available 24/7 on 08082391859 and will give you a free claim assessment and guide you through your claim with expert advice and knowledge of the pitfalls of working in manufacturing.
+Our team is available 24/7 on 08082391859^ and will give you a free claim assessment and guide you through your claim with expert knowledge of the pitfalls of working in manufacturing.

 What are the most common causes of manufacturing accidents resulting in injury?

 There was an estimated annual average of 61,000 injuries to manufacturing workers in the last 5 years.
-What’s interesting is that whilst the rate of injuries in manufacturing is much higher than other UK industry types, the workers producing metal or metallic items (metallurgy) are also more prone to injury than in other manufacturing subcategories.
-On the other end of the spectrum, chemical and pharmaceutical production tend to see less injuries sustained by employees than other manufacture-type sectors, even though chemicals are listed as a hazard in 2/3rds or all manufacturing companies.
+What’s interesting is that whilst the rate of injuries in manufacturing is much higher than other industries, the workers producing metal or metallic items (metallurgy) are also more prone to injury than in other manufacturing subcategories.
+On the other end of the spectrum, chemical and pharmaceutical production tend to see less injuries sustained by employees than other manufacture-type sectors, even though chemicals are listed as a hazard in 2/3rds of all manufacturing companies.
 Lucky for staff, numbers of injuries at work have fallen quite substantially in the last few decades.
 Still, the most common types of injury we see today are:

-- lifting & carrying accidents
+- Lifting & carrying accidents

-- slips, trips or falls
+- slips, trips, or falls